aron0093/cytopath/docs/source/installation.rst

    conda install -c conda-forge python-igraph louvain

 Cytopath depends upon scikit-network for clustering of simulations.
-This dependency will be replaced in a future version.
+This dependency has been replaced in the `development version <https://github.com/aron0093/cytopath/tree/development>`_.
 Currently, we reccomend using the following version.

 .. code-block:: console